"""

 Given two frames, find a robust global translation vector

 found using edge information.
+Frames must be luminance, RGB, or edge masks.

 Parameters